Nisarg221B/Notes/Technical Learning Notes/Google Data-analytics course/process phase/Data Cleaning.md

 - Extract
 - count(distinct x )
 - select columnA , columnB\*columnC as Product       - operators
+- Temp Table in SQL
-- For temporary table use
+**For temporary table WIth clause**
 with temp_table as (
 	select *
 	From ....
 )
-the second way to create temp table  - Select into command
+**the second way to create temp table  - Select into command**
 ![[Screenshot 2023-04-30 at 2.00.17 PM.png | 200]]

+**User-managed temporary table creation**
+ As an analyst, you might decide to create a temporary table for your analysis that you can manage yourself.
+You would use the CREATE TABLE statement to create this kind of temporary table.
+After you have finished working with the table, you would then delete or drop it from the database at the end of your session.

 ![[Screenshot 2023-04-30 at 2.01.27 PM.png | 300]]